Tyrrrz/CliWrap/Readme.md

 ### Video guides

-You can watch one of these videos to learn more about the library:
+You can watch one of these videos to learn how to use the library:

 - [**OSS Power-Ups: CliWrap**](https://youtube.com/watch?v=3_Ucw3Fflmo) by [Oleksii Holub](https://twitter.com/tyrrrz)